treasure-data/td-client-python/README.md

 ## Examples

+Please see also the examples at [Treasure Data Documentation](http://docs.treasuredata.com/articles/rest-api-python-client).

+### Listing jobs

 TreasureData API key will be read from environment variable `TD_API_KEY`, if none is given via arguments to `tdclient.Client`.

-### Listing jobs

 ```python
 #!/usr/bin/env python